 Ballot and Candidate Information

-As Catholic are considering their voting choices, it is important to gather background and facts about all the candidates and issues on their individual ballot.
+As Catholic are considering their voting choices, it is important to gather background and facts about all the issues and candidates on their individual ballot.
 A worksheet from MCC, Questions for Evaluating Candidate Positions, may be helpful in gathering information.

 Note: Candidate photos are from campaign websites or Facebook pages.